How to Install Docker on RHEL 8 | Rocky Linux 8

 Output of above command

-As we can see the informational message in above output which confirms docker engine is setup correctly on CentOS 8 / RHEL 8 Server.
-Let’s move to docker compose installation.
+Informational message in above output confirms that docker engine is setup correctly on RHEL 8 or Rocky Linux 8.

-That’s all from this tutorial, I hope these steps help you to setup docker and docker compose on CentOS 8 and RHEL 8 server.
-Kindly share your feedback and comments in the comments section below.
+That’s all from this guide, I hope these steps help you to install docker and docker compose.
+Kindly do share your queries and feedback in below comments section.

-Read Also: How to Use docker-compose to launch containers
+Read Also: How to Use Docker Compose to Launch Multi-Container Application

 The official docker repositories only ship Centos-7 packages for docker-ce.